anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 $$ L = f(a+1) - f(a) $$

 Which is exactly what we did!
-We increased the parameter by one and looked at the difference, and used it as our derivative.
+We increased the parameter by one and looked at the difference.
+Then we used it as our derivative.

-But your instincts might have said 1 is a too big of a value to add when you saw the code.
-In fact, it is the case.
+But your instincts might have said 1 is too big of a value to add when you saw the code.
+And you are right.
 We should use a lower value and as the definition of derivative says, we should divide by that number
 also:

 {% highlight python %}